fjalonzo/.vscode/README.md

 # .vscode

-#Visual Studio Code ESP-MDF components for C Programming in ESP32
+#Visual Studio Code for ESP-MDF components for C Programming in ESP32

-# Change UserName into the PC user name
+#Change USerName into the PC username
-# Use Ctrl-H to select all the UserName
+#Use Ctrl-H to select all the UserName
-# Example "UserName" to "Mark"
+#Rename all "UserName" to "Mark"